MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 types of asynchronous jobs, a catchup and a path traversal.
 As a short-cut, catchup did not differentiate between the "from nothing" case and the "small miss" case, and was vulnerable to an attack.
-Path traversal was the process of materializing a ledger-builder along a path in the ktree.
+Path traversal was the process of materializing a staged-ledger along a path in the ktree.
 This had to be asynchronous because we didn't yet have a notion of a masked ledger.
 The ledger-builder-controller kept only one async job running at a time for simplicity as well, and only cancelled in-progress jobs when another should replace the existing one.
-Upon the completion of a job, the ledger-builder-controller would replace it's ktree and update annotated tip entities that have materialized ledger-builders in them.
+Upon the completion of a job, the ledger-builder-controller would replace it's ktree and update annotated tip entities that have materialized staged-ledgers in them.
 Ledger-builder-controller also handled sync-ledger answers as it had to access the path traversal logic and the current transition logic state.